KevinShindel/MachineLearning/BlueCourses/Deep Learning Essentials/CP 8 - Reinforcement learning.md

 - We could represent our Q-func with a neural network, that takes state and action as input and output corresponding Q-value
 - According to the network, which action leads to the highes payoff in a given state?

-### Expericnce replay
+### Experience replay
 - Estimate the future reward in each state using Q-learning and approximate the Q-function using a neural network
 - It turns out that approximation of Q-values using non-linear function is not very stable
 - - Not easy to converge and takes a long time
-- Hence experince replay is typically applied
+- Hence, experience replay is typically applied
-- - During gameplay all the experinces are stored in a 'replay memory'
+- - During gameplay all the experiences are stored in a 'replay memory'
-- - When training, random minibatches from replay memory are used instead of most recent transition
+- - When training, random mini-batches from replay memory are used instead of most recent transition
 - - This breaks the similarity of subsequent training samples, which otherwise might drive network into a local minimum
 - - Help avoid neural network to overly adjust its weights for the most recent state which may affect the action output of other states